7 September 2023

-School and college leavers are starting a career months after finishing their GCSEs or A levels.
+School and college leavers are starting a career months after finishing their GCSEs or A-Levels.

-They are earning while they're learning, gaining valuable work experience as they work towards professional experience – some apprentices even get a degree!
+They are earning while learning, and gaining valuable work experience as they work towards professional experience – some apprentices even get a degree!

-The transformation of apprenticeships has significantly increased the career options for young people.
+The transformation of apprenticeships has significantly increased career options for young people.
 Companies that offered the most sought-after graduate schemes are now employing apprentices straight out of school.

 And yet, some students, parents and teachers still have negative attitudes towards apprenticeships.

 So here are ten myths about apprenticeships and the truths behind them.
 Make sure you have all the facts and explore every pathway when you’re considering your next step after school or college.

 REALITY; Apprenticeships are available in a crazy range of industries and job roles

 In the last year, over 3000 search engine users asked ‘what types of apprenticeships can you do?’ many of which would have been under the illusion you can only be a trade apprentice.

 Apprenticeships were traditionally associated with trade industries, like plumbing and construction.
 You can now do an apprenticeship in a wide variety of sectors, from accounting and banking to consulting and engineering.

 The range of schemes on offer has increased significantly.
 Now, there are programmes available in over 1,500 different job roles, across 170 sectors.